 Here's the catch that surprises many travelers: Newark currently has no traditional Priority Pass lounges.

-If you have Priority Pass through cards like Chase Sapphire Reserve or Capital One Venture X, your options at Newark are limited to:
+If you have Priority Pass through cards like the Chase Sapphire Reserve® or Capital One Venture X Rewards Credit Card, your options at Newark are limited to Be Relax Spa (Terminal A, select spa services included) and Art & Lounge (Terminal B, limited availability and pre-security location).

-- Use Priority Pass at the 1,500+ lounges globally where it's accepted
+- Use Priority Pass at the 1,500+ global lounges where it's fully accepted

-- Add a United co-branded card for Newark-specific access
+- Add a United co-branded card for Newark-specific United Club access

-- Or upgrade to American Express Platinum for Delta Sky Club access at Newark
+- Or get The Platinum Card® from American Express for Delta Sky Club access now, plus the new Centurion Lounge in 2026

 Should You Apply?
 The ROI Calculator

-Use this decision framework to determine which card makes sense for your Newark travel frequency:
+Use this framework to determine which card makes sense for your Newark travel frequency:

-Fly through Newark 12+ times per year + other airports
+Fly through Newark 12+ times per year + travel to other airports→ Best option: The Platinum Card® from American Express

 How to Actually Get Lounge Access: Step-by-Step Application Guide